 Munster Branch founded.
 The province defeats Leinster at the fourth time of asking and as a result are granted a position on the Irish selection committee.

-Played hosts to Dave Gallagher's "Invincible" New Zealand All-Blacks - the Match was played at the Markets Field, Limerick and ended with the tourists running out winners by a big margin.
+Played host to Dave Gallagher's New Zealand All-Blacks.
+Known as the Originals as they were the first New Zealand team to tour this part of the world.
+The match was played at the Markets Field, Limerick and ended with the tourists running out winners by a big margin.

 Munster played their first ever match at Thomond Park and celebrate the occasion with victory over Leinster.

 An injury time try gives Australia victory over Munster by the narrowest of margins at the Mardyke in Cork.

 More heart break as a hotly disputed try enables South Africa gain the verdict at Thomond Park.

 The spoils are shared with Australia on the first visit of the Wallabies to Limerick.

 A late scoring burst fails to save Canada as they go under to a determined home side at Musgrave Park.